In the Episcopal Church, the Altar Guild is composed of a group of dedicated members of all ages who work to prepare for all Eucharistic services.

 Throughout the year we attend the altar for every service, including numerous special services during the Holy seasons of Easter and Christmas.
 We follow the Episcopal Church calendar for seasonal liturgical colors and change the altar hangings accordingly.
 We work under the direction of the Priest in Charge.

 The Altar Guild extends an invitation to any church member who feels called by Christ to join us in the ministry of “setting His table”.
+It is very rewarding.

 The sacrament of Christ's body and blood, and the principal act of Christian worship.
 The term is from the Greek, "thanksgiving."
 Jesus instituted the eucharist "on the night when he was betrayed."